 A wonderful pendant by Bernadette Eustace with set coral and turquoise.
 The large stone has a beautiful green tint.
 1.75 inches by 2.75 inches. $300.
-(TUCSON) Smack dab in the middle are a pair of Minnie and Mickey nazhas from the imaginative mind of Monty Claw.
-2 inches across and $275 each (or 500 for the pair).
-(SANTA FE) The pendant at right was made by Kee Yazzie, 2 inches long including the bale and 150.
-(SANTA FE)
+(TUCSON) Smack dab in the middle is a Minnie Mouse nazha from the imaginative mind of Monty Claw.
+2 inches across and $275.
+(SANTA FE) A sandcast pendant by Lance Plummer, a young silversmith coming on to the scene.
+Check out his bracelet in the Bracelet Gallery.
+1 inch across and $200 (TUCSON)

 At left is a sandcast stamped pin by Alison Manuelito.
 1 inch long by 1.5 wide and $60.
 In the center is a spiral pendant set with a single piece of turquoise by Mildred Kee Parkhurst.
 3 inches long incuding the bale and $260.
 The Hopi maiden overlay pendant at right was made by Ruben Saufkie.
 2.25 inches long and $375.
 (ALL in SANTA FE)